 With EV technology still relatively new and companies such as Tesla only starting to make a profit, it is easy to understand why the cost of an EV is typically higher.
 If manufacturers truly want to make the world cleaner and sustainable then they need to make a commitment.
 Price of EVs alienate those who cannot afford a £30,000+ price point and, even with government incentives, it does not bring the cost down enough for the average consumer.

 3 - Fast Charging Solutions

 Battery life anxiety plagues most of us when it comes to our mobile phones and is something that the average consumer will think about when contemplating purchasing an electric car.
-With an average range of 181 miles, electric cars are seen by many as only suitable for short distance driving.
-This can be easily resolved by increased availability of charging stations, rather than having to plan a charge route for your car on a long journey.
-Having fast charging stations in the majority of petrol stations coupled with charging speeds close to the speed of refuelling with fossil fuels would eliminate battery life anxiety for most consumers.
-NIO are looking to offer a battery swap service which would see your battery pack for your NIO EV be swapped in 3 minutes, but this doesn’t appear to be as scalable or cost effective as battery charging.
+With an average range of 181 miles, electric cars are seen by many as only suitable for short-distance driving.
+This can be easily resolved by the increased availability of charging stations, rather than having to plan a charge route for your car on a long journey.
+Having fast-charging stations in the majority of petrol stations coupled with charging speeds close to the speed of refuelling with fossil fuels would eliminate battery life anxiety for most consumers.
+NIO are looking to offer a battery swap service that would see your battery pack for your NIO EV be swapped in 3 minutes, but this doesn’t appear to be as scalable or cost-effective as battery charging.

 4 - Wide range of options